 We also investigated the extent of P-ACC1 protein.
-We found that it was significantly lower in the BG goats compared to the levels in the control goats by Western blotting (P<0.05, Fig. 3).
-It is indicated that

-ACC1 activity was significantly higher in the BG groups than in the control groups.
+We found that it was significantly lower in the BG goats compared to the levels in the control goats by Western blotting (P < 0.05, Figure.
+3).
+It is indicated that ACC1 activity was significantly higher in the BG groups than in the control groups.
 This is consistent with our previous observation that ACC1 mRNA expression increases in BG goats.
-Table 5.
-Effect of the BG diet on plasma indicators in lactating goats.